Taking the GED Test

-Testing are usually provided Monday - Friday, except for holidays, final exams or other special exceptions.
+Tests are usually provided Monday - Friday, except for holidays or other times when the college needs to reserve the testing center.
 It is unlikely that a person can take all tests in one day.
 Please check the test schedule.

-You must present an official, government-issued photo ID that verifies name, signature and birth date.
+You must present an official, current, government-issued photo ID that verifies name, signature and birth date and Washington state residency.

-All materials for the GED tests are provided by the Testing Center.
+All materials for GED tests are provided by the Testing Center.
 You may not use your own.
 Personal items need to be left at home or placed in our small storage lockers before testing.
-Personal items include backpacks, hats, coats, jackets, sweaters, electronics (cell phones, pagers, CD players, iPods, cameras), and watches.
+Personal items include backpacks, hats, coats, jackets, sweaters, electronics (cell phones, pagers, CD players, iPods, cameras), watches and jewelry.

 Testing Center staff do not provide scores.
-Instead, you can access your scores through
+Scores can be obtained through the GED website.